malimalik/blog/2024-01/index.md

 ## The Unwritten rule

 Before I end this post, I do want to mention that written communication is way more important for promotions than people think.
-As you climb up the ranks, your ability communicate in writing becomes even more critical because your influence on the team increases.
+As you climb up the ranks, your ability to communicate in writing becomes even more critical because your influence on the team increases.

 ## Closing Thoughts